 - You will always achieve a firmer result if the wool is felted in a tumble rather than by hand.

-- 3 layers of wool should be used for slippers larger than the ones shown here.
+- Three layers of wool should be used for slippers larger than the ones shown here.

-- 2 layers can be used for smaller sizes when you might be making them for a child who is not yet walking or crawling.
+- Two layers can be used for smaller sizes when you might be making them for a child who is not yet walking or crawling.

-- For active children and adults experiment with 3 to 4 layers.
+- For active children and adults, experiment with three to four layers.

 © 2017 Sally Gulbrandsen